Low Tech Combat takes a research and knowledge based approach to self defence.

 You will find very little instruction on actual techniques such as how to defend a kick or onslaught of punches and things of that nature.
 That sort of information is very difficult to instruct over the medium of the internet and to be honest, there are far better people out there who specialize in each area of Low Tech Combat and they are in the best position to provide this training.
 You will find links and videos from the better training providers here at Low Tech Combat, so keep an eye out for them.

-Low Tech Combat is about the overall strategy of understanding Human Combative Behaviour, identifying, avoiding, de-escalating and countering violent attacks at the higher level rather than getting down into the weeds of techniques.
+Low Tech Combat is about understanding Human Combative Behaviour, identifying, avoiding, de-escalating and countering violent attacks at the higher level rather than getting down into the weeds of techniques.
 Low Tech Combat aims to inform students of the overall martial way including the nature of violence, what attacks are most likely and how they are perpetrated, how the body reacts when in combat and the mentality behind various types of attacks and subjects of that nature.

 Low Tech Combat can be looked at as fitting more of a strategic coaching role which can help you identify areas where you should be focusing on your training, then you go to a relevant and suitable training provider for that particular skill set that fits you.